astrotars/stream-sqs-lambda-sns/README.md

-# Example Implementation – Stream, AWS SQS, Lambda, and SNS
+# Example – Stream, AWS SQS, Lambda, and SNS

 To use this repo, you'll first want to read the tutorial: https://getstream.io/blog/using-the-stream-real-time-firehose-with-aws-sqs-lambda-and-sns.